fernandoescolar/RoutingRecords/README.md

 - **Minimalistic**: You can define an endpoint in a single line of code.
 - **Fast**: It is faster than other APIs developed with Asp.Net Core MVC.
 - **Easy**: Just worry about writing code for web.
 - **Portable**: It is quite similar to other platforms such as [expressjs](https://expressjs.com/).
-So you can easily transfer your existing code to RoutingRecords..
+So you can easily transfer your existing code to RoutingRecords.
 - **Cool APIs**: All these features together makes your code look cool.

 Take a look at this example: